An Overview of Microservices Architecture & Design

 - Code the HTTP REST APIs with the Java HttpClient

 - Keep every microservice in a separate Maven or Gradle project

 - Use Apache Kafka, ActiveMQ or RabbitMQ as a message broker

 Spring Boot is one of the simplest and most commonly used frameworks to create microservices.
 Spring is arguably the most popular framework used by developers to write standalone as well as enterprise Java applications.
 It simplifies the creation of high-performing and scalable Java EE (Java Enterprise Edition) applications using POJOs (Plain Old Java Objects).
 It is open source.

-You can think of Spring as a framework of frameworks because it supports many other legacy frameworks, such as Struts and Hibernate.
+You can think of Spring as the framework of frameworks because it supports many other popular frameworks, such as Struts and Hibernate.
 The advantages of using Spring include loose coupling between modules, readymade templates for other frameworks, testability, and a powerful abstraction model.

 A Spring application is a collection of objects (beans).
 Spring manages the objects, their relationships, and their services.

 Using Spring Boot, which uses Spring, you can build microservices smoothly in a flash.
 It helps you create production-ready Spring applications that “just run.”
 One reason Spring Boot makes things easy is its ability to add smart defaults: it figures out what classes and configurations are required, and adds them on its own.Spring Boot comes with a starter set of Gradle build files.
 It automatically sets up connections to available databases.
 It also includes several plug-ins to develop and test applications rapidly.
 The term “opinionated” is used to describe tools that make choices based on established best practices without input from developers.
 This allows users to get started with minimum effort.